Ross Moriarty

-Ross Moriarty (born 18 April 1994) is an international rugby union player, who currently plays for Brive.
+Ross Moriarty (born 18 April 1994) is a Welsh international rugby union player, who currently plays for the Ospreys.
 Moriarty has represented Wales and England U20.

 Personal life

 Moriarty was born in St Helens, Merseyside while his father, former Wales international Paul Moriarty, was in the north of England playing rugby league.
 Moriarty is also the nephew of former Wales international captain Richard Moriarty.